The Missing Mass Problem as a Manifestation of GR Contextuality: CMB Angular Power Spectrum

 In order to remove the DM from this sCDM fit, we look to the very first step Eqs(\ref{Phibar} \& \ref{Psibar}) since that is the representation of Einstein's equations in the metric perturbations $\Psi$ and $\Phi$.
 Therein, we see that the only place matter of any kind enters the equations is through $k_{eq}$ by way of $h^2 \Omega_m$.
 Of course, that's because $h^2 \Omega_m \propto G \rho_m(a_o)$.
 Thus, eliminating DM from $\rho_m(a_o)$ means a loss of 91\% of the critical density necessary for $\Omega_m = \Omega_o = 1$ (in this particular HuS fit).
 The correction needed to restore the HuS fit, having removed the DM, is straightforward and exact.
 Since we have $\Omega_m \rightarrow \Omega_b$ in removing DM, in order to restore the HuS fit, we must multiply $h^2 \Omega_m$ by $\Omega_b^{-1}$, i.e., $\Omega_b^{-1}(h^2 \Omega_m \rightarrow h^2 \Omega_b) = h^2 = h^2 \Omega_m$.
 In order to have that change to $k_{eq}$ in our view, $\Phi$ and $\Psi$ are multiplied by $\Omega_b^{-3/2}$, since they are both proportional to $k_{eq}^{3/2}$.
 In STVG, we simply need $G \rightarrow \Omega_b^{-1}G$ which Eq(\ref{Geff}) gives for $\mu = 0$ and $\alpha = \Omega_b^{-1} - 1$ \footnote{The $k$ dependence is necessary for the matter power spectrum, so nonzero $\mu$ is required there.}.

-While our ansatz is couched in real space and this correction is in $k$ space, the correction factor is a constant, so it is the same in both spaces.
+While our GR ansatz is couched in real space and this correction is in $k$ space, the correction factor is a constant, so it is the same in both spaces.
 Thus, our ansatz correction to $\Phi$ and $\Psi$ is simply $A = 0$ and $B = \Omega_b^{-3}$.
-As with the corrected Newtonian potentials above, even though this correction is much larger than 1, the corrected $\Phi$ and $\Psi$ are still much less than 1 (they were already small including DM).
-Thus, this particular fit says that the mass of the baryons in the context of Big Bang nucleosynthesis is only approximately 10\% of that needed for critical density $\Omega_m = 1$, so if the early universe had not contained the small bound baryon-photon perturbations, $\Omega_m$ would have been $\sim 0.1$ and the perfectly smooth universe would have evolved per the open FLRW model.
-However, the bound baryon-photon perturbations enhanced the mass of the smooth background matter contained therein rendering $\Omega_m = 1$, so the universe evolved per the spatially flat FLRW model.
-Of course, the baryon-photon perturbations seeded the large scale structure we observe today, so they are necessary to explain that as well.
+As with the corrected Newtonian potentials for galactic RC's and X-ray cluster mass profiles, even though this correction is much larger than 1, the corrected $\Phi$ and $\Psi$ are still much less than 1 (they were already small including DM).
+Thus, this particular fit says that the mass of the baryons in the context of Big Bang nucleosynthesis is only approximately 10\% of that needed for critical density $\Omega_m = 1$, but the mass of that same matter in the FLRW context is precisely $\Omega_m = 1$.
+According to the heuristic, the density perturbations swept up spatial curvature during their formation.
+The photon pressure, apparently, leaves this spatial curvature behind as it pushes the baryons outward in rarefaction phases, just as ram pressure kept the ICM gas in the Bullet Cluster collision zone while the galaxies and spatial curvature passed through.
+As for why space is flat on cosmological scales, following the heuristic, it could be that most of the matter has already coalesced into stars, galaxies and clusters, thereby having swept up and localized the original spatial curvature leaving vast spatially flat regions in its wake.
+Exploring this possibility will require fits of the matter power spectrum and a complete cosmology model in future work.